Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 One might therefore suspect that topologically free inclusions whose set of free points satisfy the above property might be worth considering, and this is in fact the case, as we would now like to show.

 In order to describe what we have in mind, we need to use the concept of \emph {injective envelopes} and we refer the reader to \cite [Section 2.1]{SRI} for a brief survey of the basic details.
 Given a compact topological space $X$, let us denote the injective envelope of $C(X)$ by $I\big (C(X)\big )$.
-By a result of Dixmier \cite {Dixmier}, one has that where ${\cal B}(X)$ is the algebra of all bounded Borel functions on $X$, and ${\cal M}(X)$ is the ideal in ${\cal B}(X)$ formed by the functions that vanish off a meager set.
-The canonical inclusion \lbldeq CanonInclu an important ingredient of the injective envelope, may be described as the restriction to $C(X)$ of the quotient map
+By a result of Dixmier \cite {Dixmier}, one has that \lbldeq injenvdes

+where ${\cal B}(X)$ is the algebra of all bounded Borel functions on $X$, and ${\cal M}(X)$ is the ideal in ${\cal B}(X)$ formed by the functions that vanish off a meager set.
+The canonical inclusion \lbldeq CanonInclu